 After he made these payments, Mr E says he was told he needed to pay charges before he could withdraw the profit the trading platform showed he had made.
-He then realised he had been the victim of a scam and reported the payments he had made to Nationwide.
+He then realised he had been the victim of a scam and reported the payments he had made to Revolut.

-Nationwide investigated but said it didn't think the payments Mr E had made were unusual for his account.
-So it didn't think it was responsible for the loss he'd suffered and didn't agree to refund any of the payments he'd made.
-Mr E wasn't satisfied with Nationwide's response, so referred a complaint to our service.
+Revolut investigated but said all the payments were initiated and authorised by Mr E and it had proportionate and appropriate controls to mitigate the risk of a scam.
+So it didn't agree to refund the payments Mr E made.
+Mr E wasn't satisfied with Revolut's response, so referred a complaint to our service.

-I sent Mr E and Nationwide a provisional decision on 19 September 2024, setting out why I wasn't intending to uphold the complaint.
-An extract from my provisional decision is set out below:
+I sent Mr E and Revolut a provisional decision on 19 September 2024, setting out why I wasn't intending to uphold the complaint.
+An extract from the provisional decision is set out below: